International Aid, Relief, and Humanitarian Assistance

 - Healy, L. M. (2008).
 International social work: Professional action in an interdependent world (2nd ed.).
-New York, NY: Oxford University Press.
+Oxford University Press.

 - Healy, L. M., & Link, R. J. (2011).
 Handbook of international social work: Human rights, development, and the global profession.
-New York, NY: Oxford University Press.
+Oxford University Press.